Why did I train to be a counsellor?

 Perinatal

 I’ve had over a decade of experience working with adults (men, women, LGBT+ and solo parents) as they navigate pregnancy, birth and early parenthood.
 I know a lot about the challenges of getting pregnant, giving birth, feeding babies, adapting to new roles, grieving past lives, and struggling with the reality of providing 24/7 care.
-I have been trained by SANDS to counsel mums (including non birthing mums) and dads and family members, who have experienced the devastation of a baby dying during pregnancy or after birth.
-I’ve worked for NCT (the UK’s largest parenting charity), NHS and local authorities in non-clinical roles.
+I have been trained by SANDS to counsel parents (including dad’s & non-birthing mums), and family members, who have experienced the devastation of a baby dying during pregnancy or after birth.
+I’ve worked for NCT (the UK’s largest parenting charity) as an antenatal teacher, breastfeeding counsellor, trainer, supervisor, baby massage teacher and crisis supporter.
+I’ve worked for the NHS as an antenatal teacher and peer supporter, and worked in family centres run by local authorities.
+I am also a volunteer doula for vulnerable families.

 Grief and bereavement